trinidz/obsidian-to-wikijs/README.md

 Install the Obsidian-to-Wikijs plugin in Obsidian, then go settings and fill in the fields:
 - Add the URL of your Wikijs instance to the "Wikijs URL" field (for example `https://wiki.mydomain.com or http://ip_address:port`).
-- Add your Wikijs API key to the "API key" field.
+- Add your Wikijs API key to the "API Key" field.

 ### Front Matter